IAFLL Officers and the Executive Committee and Regional Representatives

 - Facilitating membership payments and payments of invoices, and disbursing funds on behalf of the Association when necessary.

-The Ordinary Members are charged with assisting the Executive Committee in their decisions.
+The Members-at-Large are charged with assisting the Executive Committee in their decisions.
 Included in this role is:

 - Attending regular online or offline meetings as organised by the President;

-- Actively contributing to the IAFL’s affairs, represent the views of members, and take on specific responsibilities to forward the aims and objectives of the Association;
+- Actively contributing to the IAFLL’s affairs, represent the views of members, and take on specific responsibilities to forward the aims and objectives of the Association;

-- Contributing to and respond in a timely manner to IAFL communications on a range of issues;
+- Contributing to and respond in a timely manner to IAFLL communications on a range of issues;

-- Acting as an ambassador for the IAFL by promoting membership in the Association, the field of forensic and legal linguistics, and the aims and objectives of the Association;
+- Acting as an ambassador for the IAFLL by promoting membership in the Association, the field of forensic and legal linguistics, and the aims and objectives of the Association;

 - Performing other duties as may be assigned by the EC President, including serving as chair of special sub-committees when appointed by the President in consultation with the Vice President.